Xenxaz/freecodecamp.org-lesson/responsive-web-design/color-markers/README.md

-This directory contains examples of color attributes using different values to express such as color tags, rgba, hex, hsla (hsla stands for hue, saturation, lightness, and alpha)
+This directory contains examples of color attributes using different values to express such as color tags, rgba, hex, hsla (hsla stands for hue, saturation, lightness, and alpha which is transparency)